asuc-octo/website/src/pages/index.md

 meta_title: ASUC OCTO
 meta_description: >-
   UC Berkeley ASUC Office of the CTO
+promo:
+  image: /img/products-grid3.jpg
+  title: What We Do
+  description: >-
+    The ASUC Office of the CTO was founded in Spring of 2014 with one goal in mind: to easily and efficiently provide quality software to Berkeley students and staff.
+We strive to help our fellow students more efficiently navigate Berkeley’s complex bureaucracy, and allow them to better manage their safety.

+    As a full-fledged division of the ASUC with over 30 talented members, we work to improve the campus experience for everybody.
+Our team works on everything from Android, iOS, and back-end development to marketing and product management.
+  linkText: Meet Our Team
+  linkTo: /
 heading: Lorem ipsum dolor sit amet
 description: >-
   Neque porro quisquam est qui dolorem ipsum quia dolor sit amet, consectetur,